-- 1. DEBUG-log, when a request is handled by an endpoint - 2.
-DEBUG-log, when the inputs can't be decoded, and the decode failure maps to a response - 3.
-DEBUG-log, when the inputs can't be decoded, and the decode failure doesn't map to a response (the next endpoint will be tried) - 4.
+- 1. DEBUG-log, when a request is handled by an endpoint, or when the inputs can't be decoded, and the decode failure maps to a response - 2.
+DEBUG-log, when the inputs can't be decoded, and the decode failure doesn't map to a response (the next endpoint will be tried) - 3.
 ERROR-log, when there's an exception during evaluation of the server logic

-By default, logs of type (1), (2) and (4) are logged.
-Logging all decode failures (3) might be helpful when debugging, but can also produce a large amount of logs.
+By default, logs of type (1) and (3) are logged.
+Logging all decode failures (2) might be helpful when debugging, but can also produce a large amount of logs.